bbusemeyer/busempyer/README.md

-# mython
+# busempyer
-Various scripts I use for data analysis for CRYSTAL and Qwalk, which is probably too specialized to my personal preferences to include into the Qwalk repository.
+Various scripts I have used for data analysis for CRYSTAL and Qwalk, much of which is useful for all kinds of data analysis.
-Additionally, other miscillaneous scripts.

 This program is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by